-The user has several hardware related options for placing the W77L032 into reset condition.
+The user has several hardware related options for placing the W77L058 into reset condition.
 In general, most register bits go to their reset value irrespective of the reset condition, but there are a few flags whose state depends on the source of reset.
 The user can use these flags to determine the cause of reset using software.
-There are ways of putting the device into reset state, external reset and watchdog reset.
+There are two ways of putting the device into reset state.
+They are External reset and Watchdog reset.

-9.1 External Reset
+External Reset